distributed-control-systems/SUGAR/internal_structure_and_operations.md

 ## Why is this useful?

 Since MATLAB is fundamentally designed for **matrix computations**, this approach enables engineers to seamlessly integrate geometric algebra into their workflows.
-Sugar is built to help engineers and researchers **understand and apply** geometric algebra efficiently, and what better way to do so than by leveraging MATLAB’s powerful matrix operations?
+SUGAR is built to help engineers and researchers **understand and apply** geometric algebra efficiently, and what better way to do so than by leveraging MATLAB’s powerful matrix operations?

-By structuring multivectors in this way, we achieve several advantages:
+By structuring multivectors in this way, several advantages are achieved:

 - **Speed:** Matrix operations are highly optimized in MATLAB, enabling rapid computations even for complex algebraic structures.
 - **Simplicity:** Users can work with multivectors without needing to understand the underlying matrix representation—unless they explicitly choose to.
 - **Flexibility:** The same framework supports numerical and symbolic computations, making it applicable to both theoretical research and practical engineering problems.
 - **Scalability:** Since multivectors in higher dimensions involve larger computational structures, the matrix representation scales efficiently without excessive performance overhead.

-## Constructing a Specific Algebra Representation
+## Constructing a specific algebra representation

-If you're curious about constructing a specific algebra representation, you can use the following simple code:
+If the user is curious about constructing a specific algebra representation, the following simple code can be used:

 ```matlab
 >> GA([0 1 0]) % The algebra of complex numbers